 Customs procedures worldwide require both export declarations and import declarations.
-The export declarations are necessary for statistical, VAT, customs control, regulatory and other issues.
+The export declarations are necessary for statistical, VAT, customs control, regulatory and other reasons.
 Effectively the signal to proceed, green routing or equivalent, must be given both on the export and import side to transport smoothly/seamlessly to the state of import.

 There may be simplifications in the ultimate UK EU trade agreement in the longer term.
 In the event of a hard Brexit, the full default rules would kick in, subject to the simplifications announced by the UK for GB imports.
 It may be that because of the special Northern Ireland circumstances and the absence of border infrastructure that the provisions operate somewhat differently in practice in RoI / Northern Ireland trade.